ClementTsang/aoc_2022/README.md

 ---

-Another Advent of Code, another year where I decide to try and solve the day with a different language every day (and also because I was too lazy to think of another gimmick this year).
+Another Advent of Code, another year where I decide to try and solve the day with a different language/tech every day (and also because I was too lazy to think of another gimmick this year).

-This year, though, each day, I'm going to try and use a language I either have never used before or am _very_ unfamiliar with, rather than _just_ a different language.
-That being said, I'm not setting this as a hard rule as I'll likely break it on either the later days or days where I'm too busy/tired to learn something brand new.
+As another (optional) challenge, I'm going to try and select things that I've never used before as well.
+I'm not setting this as a hard rule though, as I'll likely break it on the later days or days where I'm too busy.

 ## Solutions